How to iterate mobile video ads and double the lifetime of your creatives

 Ad Iterations - Episode 10

-This is the last part of the Mobile Marketing Creatives Series.
-In ten episodes, we provide insight and inspiration on creating thumb-stopping visuals to promote your app.
+This is part ten of the Mobile Marketing Creatives Series.
+In ten episodes, we aim to provide insight and inspiration on creating thumb-stopping visuals to promote your app.

-Download the Mobile Ad Creatives eBook today to read the other nine episodes in the series.
-The comprehensive guide includes ten core topics condensed into a practical blueprint with examples from AppAgent’s Creative Studio.
+Download the Mobile Ad Creatives eBook today to read the other nine parts of this series.
+The comprehensive guide includes ten core topics condensed into a practical blueprint with examples from AppAgent’s Creative Team.

-One of the reasons why I left the advertising world was the “hit-or-miss” approach to campaign ideas.
-Months of work and millions of dollars were invested, with little understanding of how consumers will react to creatives.
+One reason I left the advertising world was the “hit-or-miss” approach to campaign ideas.
+It often felt like a guessing game – investing months of work and millions of dollars without knowing how consumers would respond to the ads.

 The goal of this final part of the Creative Series is to provide you with a framework on how to iterate mobile video ads in order to fight creative fatigue.